 For Napoleon in America, I had to imagine how Napoleon might have reacted to the slavery he encounters in the places he visits in the novel, starting with New Orleans.
 New Orleans society at the time (1821) was stratified into three race-based tiers: whites, free people of colour (gens de couleur libres), and slaves.

 The whites were a mix of:

 - Europeans – primarily French and Spaniards, but also Germans, Italians and others.
 Examples include Nicolas Girod, Charles Lallemand, Vincent Nolte and Félix Formento.

 - Creoles – American-born descendants of the Europeans, typically people of French or Spanish descent born in Louisiana, the West Indies, or Spanish America.
 Josephine Lauret is an example.
 Napoleon’s first wife Joséphine was also a Creole, born in Martinique.
 Note that in the early 19th century “Creole” referred to white people, in distinction to how it is used today.

 - Americans – English-speakers, many of whom came to Louisiana after Napoleon sold the territory to the United States in 1803.
 An example is Jean Laffite’s nemesis, Governor William Claiborne.
 They were often called Anglo-Americans, to further distinguish them from the primarily French Creoles.

 The free people of colour, who were considered legally and socially inferior to whites, included:

-- people of mixed white and Negro ancestry, further divided into mulattos, quadroons and octaroons, depending on the proportion of white blood.
+- people of mixed white and black ancestry, further divided into mulattos, quadroons and octaroons, depending on the proportion of white blood.
 Examples include Marie and Catherine Villard.

-- people of mixed white and Indian ancestry, also known as mestizos.
+- people of mixed white and Native American ancestry, also known as mestizos.

-- Indians and people of mixed Negro and Indian ancestry.
+- Native Americans and people of mixed black and Native American ancestry.

-- free Negroes.
+- free blacks.
 When Spain ruled Louisiana, it had generous policies regarding the freeing of slaves.
 Slaves could be freed by their masters voluntarily, or could earn their liberty by serving in the militia.
 Alternatively, slaves could be bought and freed by a third party, or could buy their own freedom.
 Technically, an escaped slave (maroon) was also a free person of colour.
-In 1805, free Negroes constituted 19% of New Orleans’ total population of 8,222, and just over 30% of the city’s free coloured population of 5,117.
+In 1805, free blacks constituted 19% of New Orleans’ total population of 8,222, and just over 30% of the city’s free coloured population of 5,117.
 (4)